fastlane/fastlane/internal/notes/pr_plan.md

 **9. The notes.** `internal/order_dependent_specs.md`, `internal/notes/*`.
 Could ride along with 1 to 6, or land once as the record of the investigation.

 Already open: **#30178**, the security gem integration, which is independent of all of this.

+## Sequencing

+Group 1 is atomic, for the reason above.
+Beyond that the ordering that matters:

+1. **The notes**, group 9, and **the workflow**, group 8, first.
+Four open issues point at the notes as the record behind them, and the audit capability currently depends on this branch existing.
+2. **Group 1**, whole.
+It is the largest and it cannot be subdivided.
+3. **Groups 2 to 5** in any order.
+They are independent of each other.
+4. **Group 6**, the parallel runner, last of the code changes.
+It is worth little until the ordering work has landed, since a split is a harsher ordering than any seed.
+5. **Group 7**, the rubocop config regeneration, whenever.
+One line, unrelated to everything else.

+## Checking a fix is still needed

+Two ways to get this wrong, both of which happened while working out the table above.

+Reverting a whole commit does not work: each one bundles a spec fix with an update to `internal/order_dependent_specs.md`, and the manifest has changed too much since for the revert to apply.
+It fails with a conflict in the notes and tells you nothing about the spec.
+Restore the single file instead, with `git checkout <commit>^ -- <path>`.

+And check which file the commit actually changed.
+Row C's fix is in `frameit/spec/spec_helper.rb`, not in `editor_spec.rb`; testing the wrong one reported no failures for a fix that is worth five of them.
+Both mistakes fail in the direction of "looks fine".

 ## Issues worth opening